imitelis/Full_Stack_Open_Exercises/part6/README.md

 ## Exercises 6.19.-6.21. (the old part)

-**NOTE:** This is the old ending section of the Part 6 that has 30th January 2023 been replaced with material about [React Query, useReducer and context](https://fullstackopen.com/en/part6/react_query_use_reducer_and_the_context).
+**Note:** This is the old ending section of the Part 6 that has 30th January 2023 been replaced with material about [React Query, useReducer and context](https://fullstackopen.com/en/part6/react_query_use_reducer_and_the_context).
 This section remains here for a couple of weeks.

 If you have started with the exercises that use the Redux connect you may continue with those.
 If you have not yet started, I recommend to proceed with the new section.